-Turin: ProGlreg is very much linked to the Adaptation Plan currently being drafted for Turin (the first draft is due towards the end of 2019).
+Turin: ProGlreg is very much linked to the Turin's Adaptation Plan.
 The plan is to embed nature-based solutions as a core inspirational approach and consider proGlreg results within the plan.
 Additionally activities of citizens to revive and maintain abandoned buildings in the city, under the Common Goods Regulation, is relevant for proGlreg since the revived buildings are being considered as a potential target for proGlreg green roofs.